 The ocean floors are made of the igneous rock basalt, while the continents are made of granite.
 Since granite is less dense than basalt the continents float higher on the mantle.
 At the beginning of the Flood the ocean floor fractured and began to subduct under the granite.
 As the cool solid crust slides into the mantle around the coastline, the hot magma replaces it at the ocean center.
 The less dense magma flash boils the water creating huge amounts of steam and displaces the ocean water onto the land via tsunamis and a rising ocean floor.
 The ocean floor was 3,000 ft higher when the basalt was hot.
 With the old floor subducting and the water overflowing all the sand and sediment in the basin are pushed/scraped onto the continents.

-Three mountain types formed during or as a result of the Flood.
+Several mountain types formed during or as a result of the Flood.
 Block fault mountains formed when the pressure in the mantle caused by the cooling and sinking ocean floors was suddenly released by raising very large blocks of continental crust.
-The Rocky Mountains are a good example.
-A second type of mountain was also formed by the release of mantle pressure by the extrusion of lava on to the surface forming volcanoes.
-The Cascades are a good example of this type.
-The third type of mountain was made by the folding of rock layers likely caused when two plates collided.
-The Appalachians demonstrate this type.
-Some mountain ranges are a combination of two or more of these three types.
+The Rocky Mountains are a good example of block fault mountains.

 A megasequence is a sequence of rocks of the same contents that all appear in the same order across the globe.
 The rock layers in the first megasequence (Sauk megasequence) appear in the order of sandstone, shale, and limestone.
 The base layer of the Sauk is the coarsest layer being a conglomerate of sandstone and chunks of other rocks.
 After the conglomerate the smaller sized particles of sand drop out of the flowing water forming sandstone.
 Then shale drops out from silty mud.
 And finally the lime settles or precipitates into limestone.
 This megasequence as well as others have been to date found content wide in America, Africa, and and South America.
 Most megasequences span multiple contents.
 The only way a worldwide megasequence can be explained is by a worldwide flood.